MNeMoNiCuZ/ToriiGate-batch/README.md

 # gradio-webui.py
 Launch this to use the tool with a gradio app.

-This is created by [TekeshiX](https://huggingface.co/TekeshiX) at [https://huggingface.co/TekeshiX/ToriiGate-v0.3](https://huggingface.co/TekeshiX/ToriiGate-v0.3).
+This was created by [TekeshiX](https://huggingface.co/TekeshiX) at [https://huggingface.co/TekeshiX/ToriiGate-v0.3](https://huggingface.co/TekeshiX/ToriiGate-v0.3).